 What if the builder finds out that a standard in its scopes isn't working?
 "Update the scope to improve the standard.
 A builder should take the leadership role in quality assurance, choosing standards based on experience and holding trades to those standards.
 Follow the quality assurance cycle — craft the scope to assure quality, implement it, evaluate it to see how well it's working and improve it.
 Repeat."

-How to Implement Detailed Scopes of Work
+How Home Builders Can Implement Detailed Scopes of Work

 Given the vast number of challenges the industry faces, Giants may find that implementing a program of detailed scopes with internal resources alone isn't cost-effective.
 Responding to the need for more detailed scopes, industry research groups have created template scopes designed to meet the needs of national production builders.
 One example is a set of scopes created by IBACOS (Integrated Building and Construction Solutions), a construction research and consulting firm.
 The template scopes, which are available free of charge to the industry at www.ibacos.com, were created in cooperation with the U.S. Department of Energy's Building America program.

-Following Through in the Field
+Following Through on Scopes of Work in the Field

 As with any construction document, detailed scopes have to be enforced on the job site to be effective.
 During construction, scopes shouldn't sit in a file drawer; they should be in the hands of construction managers and trade partners, guiding them through each installation.
 The construction department shouldn't have to call a trade partner after closing and ask why an installation wasn't performed according to the scope.
 "Don't assume a trade partner understands a scope just because he signed it," warns Potter.
 "Construction managers have to be thoroughly familiar with the content of their scopes and train the trades to follow them in detail."

-How Detailed Scopes of Work and a Thorough Process Pay Off
+How Detailed Scopes of Work and a Thorough Process Pay Off for Home Builders

 Detailed scopes of work can make the home building process more effective in any division.
 The purchasing department can use detailed scopes to provide higher-quality materials and more cost-effective solutions.
 The construction department can use them to assure more consistent quality and performance throughout a project.
 The customer service department can use them to evaluate customer callbacks and improve the scopes of work used in future projects, helping to reduce or eliminate defects.